 Postdoctoral researchers will be able to collaborate on work in one of the country’s top health systems and receive a comprehensive compensation package including competitive pay; outstanding benefits including paid parental leave, medical, dental and vision; state retirement options; employer-paid tuition to The Ohio State University; and access to recreational/sports facilities and activities.

 PhD or equivalent degree in health services, health management and policy, clinical informatics, sociology, psychology, or related field is required.
 Requires successful completion of a background check.
 Selected candidate may be requested to complete a pre-employment physical including a drug screen.

-Application must include the following in a single page PDF
+Application must include the following in a single PDF file

 Send application to

 - Cover letter detailing how you believe you could contribute to the existing research currently underway